 ** The call for applications for the Internship Programme September 2015 - August 2016 is now CLOSED. **

 What is it all about?

-This internship scheme is addressed mainly to young university graduates, without excluding those who – in the framework of lifelong learning – have recently obtained a university diploma and are at the beginning of a new professional career.
+This internship scheme is addressed mainly to recent university graduates, without excluding those who – in the framework of lifelong learning are at the beginning of a new professional career.

 The aims of this internship at the FRA are: